rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 - ["Well, Here We Are"](https://franklantz.substack.com/p/well-here-we-are), *Donkeyspace*, Frank Lantz

+> The space between two shores is the ocean... and being caught in between feels like drowning.
+And, really, what is the point of tears among so much salt water?

+- *The Magic Fish*, Trung Le Nguyen

 [^1]: I haven't been able to find a reliable source for this quote.
 I've taken it from [Rob Brezsny's Free Will Astrology](https://freewillastrology.com/horoscopes/) for the week of Sep.
 24, 2020.